 General and specific competencies

 The figure below displays a set of general and specific competencies driven by people's motives, ways of thinking and attitudes.
-The competencies enable description of both the team and its individual members: what competency or performance potentials and deficits are found in the team and what is each member's contribution to them.

 General & specific competencies